US STOCKS-Futures rise in run-up to key inflation data | Technology

 U.S. stock index futures rose on Thursday ahead of key inflation data later in the day that could influence the Federal Reserve's monetary policy path.

 The consumer price index (CPI) for July due at 8:30 a.m ET is expected to have increased 0.2%, after a similar rise in the previous month.
 In the 12 months through July, the CPI is estimated to have climbed 3.3%, after rising 3.0% in the previous month.
-"Any bad surprise on the inflation front could revive the Federal Reserve hawks, but we are far from pricing another hike in September just yet," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.
+"I think a higher-than-expected number would produce some short-term equity and bond volatility but I doubt it would change expectations for the peak in Fed rates as there is a weight of evidence pointing to the economy disinflating," said Andrew Bell, CEO of Witan Investment Trust.

-On the earnings front, Walt Disney rose 1.6% in premarket trading after beating Wall Street estimates for adjusted earnings per share.
-Capri Holdings shares jumped 30.1% after a report said that New York-based Tapestry, the owner of Coach, was nearing a deal to buy the Michael Kors-owner.
+Capri surged 58.3% after larger rival Tapestry said it would buy the Michael Kors parent in an $8.5 billion deal.
+Tapestry fell 3.8% after the announcement.
+U.S.-listed shares of Alibaba added 4.3% after the e-commerce conglomerate reported upbeat quarterly sales on the back of improved consumer sentiment.

-In another notable development, President Joe Biden on Wednesday signed an executive order that will prohibit some new U.S. investment in China in sensitive technologies like computer chips and require government notification in other tech sectors.
+Heightening trade worries, President Joe Biden on Wednesday signed an executive order that prohibits some new U.S. investment in China in sensitive technologies such as computer chips and requires government notification for investment in other tech sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)